Ashsih10/domainsniffer/README.md

 ---

+## Makers Note
+you went into a webpage , now you want to extract all the domains and subdomains from it.
+You use this tool , thats it . copy the web url put it in the tool , done.

 ## 📦 Features

 - 🔗 Accepts `https://crt.sh/?q=...` as input and any working web urls , eg shodan , censys